 Formulas for the theoretical mean and standard deviation are

-The data that follow are the number of passengers on 35 different charter fishing boats.
+The data that follow record the total weight, to the nearest pound, of fish caught by passengers on 35 different charter fishing boats on one summer day.
 The sample mean = 7.9 and the sample standard deviation = 4.33.
 The data follow a uniform distribution where all values between and including zero and 14 are equally likely.
 State the values of a and b.
 Write the distribution in proper notation, and calculate the theoretical mean and standard deviation.

 The amount of time, in minutes, that a person must wait for a bus is uniformly distributed between zero and 15 minutes, inclusive.